axonn-ai/Megatron-AxoNN/README.md

 A sample bash script, that works on [Perlmutter](#https://docs.nersc.gov/systems/perlmutter/), can be found in `examples/run_axonn.sh`.
 You can build your own bash scripts on top of that.
 Modify the `DATA_DIR` environment variable to point to the datasets and vocabulary files you created in the previous steps.
 Lines 31-34 control your architecture.
 The `COLUMN_TENSOR_PARR` and `ROW_TENSOR_PARR` variables define the dimensions of the 2D grid over which AxoNN's tensor parallelism operates.
-In the sample script, both these variables are set to 2, which means that AxoNN is sharding your model across a 4 GPUs organized in a
+In the sample script, both these variables are set to 2, which means that AxoNN is sharding your model across 4 GPUs organized in a
 2x2 grid.
 You should tune these variables based on the memory requirements of your model.